Poet Laureate Program

 Duties and Responsibilities:

-The Poet Laureate will propose and complete at least one public project that promotes poetry or literature during the three-year term.
-The Poet Laureate frequently serves as the emcee at Takoma Park Arts poetry readings at the Takoma Park Community Center and chairs the selection committee that chooses poets for future readings.
+The Poet Laureate will propose and complete at least one public project each year that promotes poetry or literature in Takoma Park.
+The Poet Laureate frequently serves as the emcee at Takoma Park Arts poetry readings held at the Takoma Park Community Center and chairs the selection committee that chooses poets for future readings.

-The Poet Laureate also may be asked to read poetry or speak at City Council meetings, other public meetings, and public venues, such as schools or senior centers.
-These activities support the goal of encouraging lifelong learning through the arts and humanities.
+The Poet Laureate may be asked to read poetry or speak at City Council meetings, other public meetings, and public venues, such as schools or senior centers.